nedelcudavid/My-Octave/README.md

 R = GramSchm(I - d * M) * (1 - d) / N * ones(N, 1)
 ```

 where the GramSchm() function is a function that calculates the inverse of a matrix using the Gram-Schmidt method.
-The implementation of the Gram-Schmidt algorithm is the one from the laboratory.
+The implementation of the Gram-Schmidt algorithm is the one from the class.

 ### Membership Degree
 The PageRank function receives as arguments the name of a file and the parameters d and eps.
 The function outputs to a new file: the number of analyzed web pages, N, the vector P calculated with the Iterative algorithm, the vector P calculated with the Algebraic algorithm, and a ranking of the most important pages, with the first column showing the obtained place, the second column showing the page number that obtained this place, and the last column showing the membership degree of this page in the set of important pages.